send alcohol

 When Prohibition ended, the 21st Amendment gave state governments the power to regulate and set their own individual laws regarding alcohol.
 So naturally, rules about shipping alcohol vary from state to state.

-There are some rules that apply to all 50 states:
+There are some federal laws which, of course, apply to all 50 states:

 • You must tell the courier if the package contains alcohol.